-- Private Tour
+- Private Tour for 2 people

 Soviet History In Modern Tallinn Tour with a Private Vehicle

-Cross the city center until Linnahall, one more reminisce of the 1980 Olympics, built as the city hall.
-Watch wonderful views of Tallinn and learn about the history and architecture of this iconic and gianormous concrete building.
+Cross the city center and arrive at Linnahall, another leftover from the 1980 Olympics which was built as a city hall.
+Catch wonderful views of Tallinn while you learn about the history and architecture of this iconic, enormous concrete building.

-- All included sightseeing and walking tour supported by a private vehicle
+- All-included sightseeing and walking tour supported by a private vehicle

 - Transport by air-conditioned vehicle

-- Professional guide
+- Professional local guide